 If you are a legal resident of Greece and own a controlling stake in a non-Greek company, such a company is classified as a CFC.
 A controlling stake is defined as owning more than 50% of shares, profits, dividends, equity, or voting rights in that company.
 It makes your income earned subject to taxation in Greece.

 Other factors that force you to pay corporate and other taxes for a CFC in Greece include:

 If the CFC pays less than half in taxes of what it would have paid in Greece.

 If 30% or more of your income from such a company comes from activities that add little or no economic value (dividends, royalties, invoicing, or financial leasing).

 However, these rules do not apply if your company or other legal entity is registered in an EU country.
 It should also be engaged in substantial economic activity.
-It includes trading, hiring staff, building and maintaining premises, etc.
+It includes trading, hiring staff, making sales, building and maintaining premises, etc.